 Alberta Environment and Parks (AEP) periodically reviews its processes.
 We do this in response to factors such as better scientific information and shifts in regulatory expectations.

-Borrow activities on public land
+Changes to borrow activities on public land for energy operators

 Changes to the Master Schedule of Standards and Conditions

 On December 18, 2020 there were changes made to the Master Schedule of Standards and Conditions (MSSC).

 Sand & gravel program review

 Surface material extraction is necessary to build our infrastructure and will continue to play an essential role in Alberta’s future.
 Pit operations are regulated by Alberta Environment and Parks and produce surface materials such as sand and gravel with a small number producing marl and clay.
 These surface materials are important non-renewable resources for Alberta’s economy and are found on public and private land.
 Extracting these materials must balance the economic and public benefits for Albertans while upholding high environmental standards to maintain biodiversity and healthy aquatic and terrestrial ecosystems.